 Start / Suspend History: Once the relevant points have been selected for history collection (using either the Auto history, manual or a combination of both) press this line to Start the collection.
 Press again to Stop collection.

-Status: Displays the current status of history collection (Collecting or Su
+Status: Displays the current status of history collection.